Talesoft/tale-collection/docs/iterators-vs-arrays.md

 $uppercaseIterator = new StrtoupperIterator($iterator);
 ```

-Luckily, the `ArrayIterator` will only create a single array copy in its constructor.
+Luckily, the `ArrayIterator` will only create a single array copy in its constructor that will be
+optimized away by the PHP engine.
 Iteration after that works without value copying.

 Iterating `$uppercaseIterator` would look like this: